How Much Do Professional Live Poker Players Make?

-Average Players Yearly Income
+Average Poker Players Yearly Income

 The average poker player, depending on what limit can make as little as $10,000 a year up to $1,000,000 or more per year.
 We’ve found that a semi-top tier live poker professional in Florida playing $5/10 NL deepstacked can make $100,000-$250,000 a year.
-Even playing at $2/5 NL you won’t see a drastic change as compared to $5/10.
+Even playing at $2/5 NL you won’t see a drastic change as compared to $5/10 Hold’em.
 You would assume double the money, but with higher stakes comes better players.
 So assume you average $70 an hour at a live cash 2/5 game, you might only average $100 an hour at $5/10.
 These are real numbers from real pros in Florida.

 Money is Just a Way to Keep Count

 The reason you shouldn’t look at money so much as a poker player is because you will have the confidence to have success in the long run if you are good enough.
-Poker is a game that is difficult at times, and very easy other times.
-It all depends on how you approach the game.
-On average, if you play low limit games over the course of a year, there is no reason you shouldn’t be able to make $50,000 each year.
-Even at the lower stakes games there is a lot of money to be made if you put in the hours.
+Poker is a difficult game at times, yet very easy other times.
+Focus on your approach to the game.
+Good players know when they made the right decision, even when they lose the hand or bust out.

-When you remove the idea of being just an average player, you will truly blossom into a good player or even a great player.
-Watching on television or seeing the large amounts players scoop for poker tournaments is always going to be a dream of average players and almost never a reality.
+When you remove the idea of being just an average player, you will blossom into a good player – possibly a great player.
+Watching on television or seeing the large amounts players scoop for poker tournaments is going to be a dream of average players, but almost never a reality.
 It takes time like all great things, and to become a good to a great player you have to play the game and put in the hours.

-Stay in the Drivers Seat, Don’t get Complacent
+Stay in the Drivers Seat, Don’t Get Complacent

-The high limit poker players endure some serious swings throughout their lifetimes, whether it is from heartache; going broke, or bliss; winning a big tournament there are life changing moments or years pretty consistently.
-Players like Tom Dwan, Patrik Antonius, and Phil Ivey are the biggest players in the world today.
+High limit poker players endure serious swings throughout their lifetimes, whether it is from going broke or huge wins.
+Winning a big poker tournament is a life-changing moment, but so is a year playing consistently.
+Players like Tom Dwan, Patrik Antonius, and Phil Ivey are the biggest names playing poker today.
 These guys are the best cash game players in the world today, and all of them got there by working very hard.